DieterVoegels/KMeans_Clustering/README.md

 For each K value (3 to 10), decode the image, run K-Means algorithm on image using the current K value, and encode new pixel data into an image.

-Finally, clear the pixels vector so its ready for the next iteratation (pixels is the vector of the pixels of the image, from top left to bottom right).
+Finally, clear the pixels vector so its ready for the next iteratation.[^2]

 ```c++
 //driver